Learn how to avoid a cyber-attack on your small business and how to respond to ransom threats.

 Any ransom can be devastating to a business owner because it can disrupt operation, ruin the business’ reputation or brand, and cost thousands to millions of dollars and volumes of employees’ worktime to remedy.

-Business owners need to consider what it would take to recover from a ransomware attack, which is why a good back-up system needs to be in place.
-The golden rule of business from the IT perspective is to backup all data, Romp says.
+Business owners need to consider what it would take to recover from a ransomware attack, which is why a good back-up system needs to be in place, he says.

 If the data is backed up, the business owner also needs to consider how much time it will take to restore the information.
-The frequency of a data backup will depend upon the nature of the business and its tolerance for risk and is something the business owner will need to consider, experts say.
+The frequency of a data back-up will depend upon the nature of the business and its tolerance for risk and is something the business owner will need to consider, he says.